StatStud/book-club/content/posts/never-get-angry-again.md

 # What Phrase(s) can I add/validate to my mantras?
 - In relationships, we may often shoot ourselves in the foot with a core belief: "I am not worthy of you, so you must not be faithful to me"
 - We don't **need** (keyword here, preferences) someone else's respect in order to have **respect for ourselves**.
+- No one ever walks away from an argument thinking: "I wish I was angrier, I would have been able to handle myself better"
+- Research indicates that self-regulation failures is central to nearly all the personal and social problems that currently plague the modern developed, world.
+- Anger is a signal indicting that your self-regulation is about to fail, unless you change now.
+- The reason why intellect plays little roll in self-awareness is because making high quality decisions is rarely about reason and logic (that's already done beforehand) but in the emotion and desire **TO EXECUTE ON THAT LOGIC**.
+Everyone knows what to do, few do it.
+- Money doesn't buy happiness, yet the majority of people are in living paycheck-to-paycheck trying to buy their way into happiness.
+What does logic have to do with it?
+- We align the entirety of our lives to accommodate our story.
+We become what we think about.

 # Introduction